dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

     }
 }
 ```
+`RandomAccessFile`:
-`RandomAccessFile` - you can read and write at arbitrary position.
+* you can read and write at arbitrary position.
 Second params to constructor should be mode(read/write).
-Since it implements `DataOutput` interface, as `DataOutputStream` does, they both have all methods to write like
-write, writeUTF, writeBoolean and so on...
-But there is no method writeString.
+* since it implements `DataOutput` interface, as `DataOutputStream` does, they both have all methods to write like `write/writeUTF/writeBoolean...` But there is no method writeString.
 ```
 r   - read, trying to write thows IOException rw  - read and write